Creating an Fn Project CLI Context to Connect to Oracle Cloud Infrastructure

 If you do not specify a value for

-oracle.image-compartment-id, Oracle Functions pushes and pulls images to and from repositories in the root compartment.
+oracle.image-compartment-id, OCI Functions pushes and pulls images to and from repositories in the root compartment.
 In both cases, a suitable policy statement must exist to allow you to manage repositories in the compartment (either the compartment specified by

 oracle.image-compartment-idwhen pushing an image to a named repository: